www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [o] Blog why the Cin project is now a low priority feature project.
 * [o] Complete the issue ["Create no-code gel editor"](../2024-05-31-create-no-code-gel-editor.md) first. -> The no-code editor is obsolete and deleted.
 # Future Ideas
+* [ ] Translate string columns to int columns, in tables, if the constraints are compatible to such a conversion.
+  Do this by creating the table as is and then building new tables, that are derived from these.
+  Solve the solution on the derived ones and write the solution afterwards into the original tables.
 * [ ] Support LSP in editor via [Eclipse LSP4J](https://github.com/eclipse-lsp4j/lsp4j), [LSPs](https://github.com/qualified/lsps) and CodeMirror.